 The average person takes thousands of steps every day, generating a force equal to several hundred tons on the bottoms of their feet.
 Everyone walks a little bit differently, distributing this force in their own unique way.
 For some people, the distribution of force is very uneven.
 This creates areas of highly concentrated pressure that can cause pain in the foot itself, and can also cause misalignments that lead to pain throughout the lower body.

-The F-Scan system helps us find and address the root cause of these problems by clearly quantifying areas of high pressure in a color-coded display.
-It also provides us with timing and gait parameters we can use to develop optimal treatments for each individual.
+The F-Scan in-shoe pressurement measurement and analysis system, with the use of flexible, thin, trimmable sensors that are placed inside the shoe to capture timing and pressure information for foot function and gait analysis during a clinical test, helps us find and address the root cause of these problems by clearly quantifying areas of high pressure in a color-coded display.
+It also provides us with timing and gait parameters we can use to develop optimal treatments for each individual, whether it be with shoe recommendations or the formulation of recommendations related to prescription orthotics or simple adjustments to current orthotics.
 We can easily share a patient’s test results with them, making it easier to explain diagnoses and treatments.